 - Employment Litigation: The proliferation of state and federal laws creating employee rights has caused an increasing number of lawsuits.
 Our lawyers represent employers at all stages of these employment disputes, including hearings, trials, and appeals.
 For example, we defend airline clients in federal and state discrimination claims of all types (race, age, sex, religion, national origin, disability, retaliation, etc.); state wrongful discharge lawsuits; whistleblower claims; ERISA disputes relating to pension or welfare benefits plans; and FMLA claims.
 We also handle suits relating to employment contracts, trade secrets, unfair competition, and covenants not to compete.

 - Wage and Hour Compliance: Federal, state, and local wage and hour laws determine when, in what form, and how much an employee must be paid.
+While employers covered by the Railway Labor Act (namely airlines and railroads) are specifically exempt from the overtime requirements of the Fair Labor Standards Act, airlines and railroads are still subject to the federal minimum wage requirements and many of the state laws requiring payment of overtime.
 These statutes and regulations significantly affect every employment relationship and, if not complied with, can result in significant unbudgeted liability for an employer.
 We help employers comply with all of these many state, local, and federal wage and hours laws.
 We counsel employers during audits of their wage payment practices by the U.S. Department of Labor and state compliance agencies.
 In addition, we advise employers on their obligations to employees with respect to prevailing wages, minimum wages, vacation benefits, meal and break periods, compensatory time, and related issues.

 ERISA and Employee Benefits.
 Our Benefits Practice Group advises clients with respect to a variety of benefit plans such as defined benefit pension plans, hybrid pension plans, 401(k), profit sharing plans, and employee stock ownership plans (ESOP).
 We also assist clients in virtually all phases of plan adoption and administration, including plan design, tax qualifications, plan terminations and mergers, and employee communications.
 Our lawyers provide advice on the best ways to use self-funded plans and managed-care programs, Section 125 cafeteria plans, flexible spending accounts, as well as how to fund health, disability, severance, vacation, and other benefits through voluntary employee beneficiary associations (VEBAs).
 Whether dealing with retiree medical benefits, government investigations, plan consolidation, employee stock purchase plans, executive compensation, or supplemental benefits, we partner with our clients to find innovative solutions to difficult issues.
 Additionally, we advise employers when faced with furloughs to ensure compliance with WARN Act and COBRA.